hungrybluedev/rng_testbench/README.md

 Uncomment the required generators in the `enabled_generators` array in `rng_testbench.v`.

-It is recommended to use `v -gc boehm -prod .` to compile the program.
+It is recommended to use `v -prod .` to compile the program.

 Then run it using `time ./rng_testbench --mode runall`